 - (i) exceed the subscription price of the Notes in the same month of the previous year + 7%; - (ii) are greater than the highest price per note in respect of which a performance fee has been charged at the end of any previous performance period (if any) during which such Note was in issue; and - (iii) exceed the price of the Notes for the previous performance period by at least 0.5654%.

 The amounts in respect of performance fees charged during the financial year are disclosed in the Statement of Comprehensive Income.
-At 31 December 2020 and 31 December 2019, there were no performance fees payable.
+At 31 December 2022, the performance fees payable amounted to €1,185 (2021: €195).